Cliff Cash: Career

 His comedy, inspired by George Carlin, is often satiric and politically pointed, tackling topics such as racism, religious fundamentalism, and the MeToo movement.
 It often reflects his progressive political outlook, contrasting it with his conservative upbringing and Southern cultural stereotypes.
 He often uses shows as fundraisers for environmental and other causes.
 Bill Poteat of the Gaston Gazette noted that Cash's skewering of southern conservatism can be sarcastic, "yet the humor is at its foundation gentle rather than confrontational".

 With two other Southern comics, Tom Simmons and Stewart Huff, Cash launched the Sick of Stupid Tour, which he described as "the unofficial rebuttal" to the more stereotypically Southern Blue Collar Comedy Tour and a different perspective on topics like gay rights, religion and gun control to shows like Duck Dynasty.

 He has performed across the U.S. since 2016, including the Houston Whatever Fest, Cape Fear Comedy Festival, Norfolk Comedy Festival, Altercation Comedy Festival, San Luis Obispo Comedy Festival, and the Boise, Idaho Treefort Music Fest.
 He won the Port City’s Top Comic contest in 2013, was a semifinalist and regional winner in Comedy Central's Up Next competition, and a semifinalist on Standup NBC.

 He appeared on two episodes of the Fox series Laughs in 2014.

 Albums

 Half Way There was distilled from four hours of material recorded at Dead Crow Comedy Room in Wilmington in 2016.
-It begins with Cash in character as a stereotypical "redneck", satirizing conservative attitudes, before seguing into his own voice, which is more observational and left-leaning.
+It begins with Cash in character as a stereotypical "redneck", satirizing conservative attitudes, before segueing into his own voice, which is more observational and left-leaning.
 Richard Lanoie of The Serious Comedy Site reviewed the album positively, writing "I enjoyed it a lot.
 I just wish there was more, lots more."